rohansattarapu18/rohansattarapu18/README.md

 ## Education
 - **Masters in Data Science**<br>
-  University at Albany, Albany, New York (Expected 05/2024)
+  University at Albany, Albany, New York ( 05/2024)

 - **Bachelor of Engineering in Electrical and Electronic**<br>
   Anurag University, Hyderabad, Telangana, India (05/2021)